pfheatwole/thesis/source/canopy_geometry.rst

 * Introduce the general equation for points on section surfaces

-* Establish why it is inconvenient to design a parafoil canopy by defining the variables of the general surface equation directly.
-Although they represent the final result, it can be more convenient to define them in terms of *design parameters* that capture the structure of the canopy.
+* Establish why it is inconvenient to design a parafoil canopy by defining the variables of the general surface equation directly, and why it can be more convenient to define them in terms of *design parameters* that capture the structure of the canopy.

-* Briefly consider existing parametrizations and highlight their limitations.
+* Briefly consider existing parametrizations (particularly of position and orientation) and highlight their limitations.

-* Introduce my novel parametrization for specifying the position and orientation of the sections.
+* Introduce my novel parametrization.

-* Provide examples using my parametrization for parafoils.
+* Provide examples of parafoil designs using my parametrization.

 * Discussion